arohatgi29/Seismic-Processing-using-Madagascar/README.md

 <img src="https://github.com/arohatgi29/Seismic-Processing-using-Madagascar/blob/main/Images/geometry.png">

-### Update the headers to have sourece, receiver coordinates and offset
+### Update the headers to have source, receiver coordinates and offset
+Since, source, receiver , and offset coordinates are not in the header files, we edited the headers.

-Use **`sfintbin`** to take input a 2-D trace file and trace headers to arrange input traces in a 3-D cube
+We used **`sfintbin`** to take input a 2-D trace file and trace headers to arrange input traces in a 3-D cube

 ```Shell